knpuniversity/micro-symfony/knpu/logging-tools.md

 [[[ code('') ]]]

 Clear the logs again and refresh.
-The logs are still *very* verbose.
-Now change the level to `error`:
+They're still *very* verbose.
+Change the level to `error`:

 [[[ code('') ]]]

 Clear the logs and refresh.
 Hey, *nothing* in the logs: there weren't any errors.
-Now try a 404 page.
-Now, *all* the logs from the request show up as expected.
+Try a 404 page.
+Perfect, *all* the logs from the request show up as expected.
 That's the job of the `fingers_crossed` handler: don't show me any logs, unless there's at least one entry that's an `error` level or higher.
 Then I want everything.